The Gallery works regularly with University groups through partnership projects, talks and group visits.

 This project between the Gallery and the University of Birmingham explored the curatorial approach and considerations surrounding the development of the Gallery’s exhibition George Catlin: American Indian Portraits (7 March – 23 June 2013).

-Catlin’s work, one of the most important series of portraits of Native Americans people, on loan to the Gallery from the Smithsonian Institution was last exhibited in the UK in the 1840s.
+Catlin’s work, one of the most important series of portraits of Native American people, on loan to the Gallery from the Smithsonian Institution was last exhibited in the UK in the 1840s.
 A group of 15 history undergraduates and their tutor Sadiah Qureshi engaged critically with key curatorial, design and interpretive decisions.
 Working in groups they developed their own research projects which were shared with audiences through digital content and exhibition talks.

 The films can be seen on Geogre Catlin: American Indian Portraits